about nsdf 19

 I left feeling empowered, enlightened and knowing more about how I want to make theatre and make things happen.

-The Festival Director, Administrator and Coordinator lead a student team of up to 40.
-They manage and organise front of house, the venues and the workshop programme.They are the face of the festival at registration and throughout the week and responsible for artist liaison and logistics.
+The Management Team are a student team who manage and organise front of house, the venues and the workshop programme.They are the face of the festival at registration and throughout the week and responsible for artist liaison and logistics.

 The maverick of the festival.
-Led by a professional editorial team, 6 young writers volunteer to be part of the editorial team who produce the daily magazine - hard copies and rolling news online.
+Led by a professional editorial team, a team of young writers volunteer to be part of the editorial team who produce the daily magazine - hard copies and rolling news online.
 Anyone at the festival can write, review, make comment, provoke debate and stir it up.

 The Festival company is designed to reward and assist those people we have seen in shows who we think are special talents.